-The specific colleges and majors in which students enroll reflects the mission of the University and also affects the fields in which faculty and technical staff need to be hired, as well as the kinds of classrooms, laboratories and other teaching facilities that are needed.
+The specific colleges and majors in which students enroll reflect the mission of the university and also affect the fields in which faculty and technical staff need to be hired, as well as the kinds of classrooms, laboratories and other teaching facilities that are needed.

-The chart below shows the distribution of where courses were taught in Fall 2015 and how it compares with the college in which a student majors.
-The College of Engineering has the most students (29 percent of all students), and the College of Agriculture, Food and Environmental Science is next (19 percent).
-However, the Colleges of Liberal Arts and Science and Mathematics provide the most instruction (over 30 percent and 27 percent, respectively) - primarily because most students are admitted as freshmen and take general education and support courses taught by these two colleges.
+The chart below shows the distribution of where courses were taught in Fall Quarter 2015 and how it compares with the college in which a student majors.
+The College of Engineering (CENG) enrolls the most student majors (29 percent of all students), and the College of Agriculture, Food, and Environmental Sciences (CAFES) is next (19 percent).
+However, the colleges of Liberal Arts (CLA) and Science and Mathematics (CSM) provide the most instruction (over 30 percent and 27 percent, respectively) - primarily because most students are admitted as freshmen and take general education and support courses taught by these two colleges.

-As a result, any growth in undergraduate enrollment means more instruction in classrooms and labs for freshman and sophomore-level classes.
+As a result, any growth in undergraduate enrollment means more instruction in classrooms and labs for freshmen and sophomore-level classes.
 For example, with Cal Poly's strengths in Engineering, the proportion of majors in that college has grown by nearly 25 percent during the past decade, generating the need for facilities to accommodate these additional students.
 At the same time, majors in the College of Liberal Arts grew by about five percent, yet Liberal Arts needed to increase instruction by nearly 17 percent to accommodate student enrollment in Engineering and other colleges.